TheNewProgramar/Todo-list/README.md

-A command-line To-Do List program with:
+this is A command-line To-Do List program with:
 - Dynamic memory allocation
 - File saving/loading
 - Automatic logging
 - Task management (add, view, delete, complete)

 I will improve it by adding GUI into it
 ----------------------------------------------------------
 you have to compile it with: